Subscribe by Email

 • There are many components in septic systems that can be defective or malfunctioning.

-• The systems components are usually buried or out of sight.
+• The septic systems components are usually buried or out of sight.

-• The buyers need to know the condition of the system.
+• The buyers need to know the condition of the septic system.

-• Permits for repairs or replacement may take up to eight weeks to obtain.
+• Permits for septic repairs or system replacement may take up to eight weeks to obtain.

 Advantages for the seller:

-• Problems can be identified before the buyer arrives on the scene, so seller can retain control.
+• Any system problems can be identified before the buyer arrives on the scene, so seller can retain control.

-• Allows the seller time to make an informed decision before listing their home for sale.
+• This allows the seller time to make an informed decision before listing their home for sale.

-• Allows needed time for any repairs or replacement to be made.
+• Allows needed time for any septic system repairs or replacement to be made.

 • Most of all, it will eliminate discouraged buyers and deal killers due to problematic septic systems.